ohmstance/MMLS-Attendance-Scraper/README.md

 - [ ] Check how many students have attended in each class session
 - [ ] Allow manual input of parameters
 - [ ] Parallelize binary search algorithm further
+- [ ] Timetable ID search function should return intervals of ID instead of a singular ID

 ### Addendum
 https://github.com/ToraNova/sleep-in